GoRakuDo/GoRakuDo/docs/architecture/coding-bible/coding-bible.md

 ## Epilogue

 These foundational principles form the cornerstone of modern web development.
-By mastering the three laws of readable code, understanding the power of CSS units, applying responsive design techniques, and embracing design principles that prioritize user experience, you'll be equipped to create code that is not only functional but also maintainable, scalable, accessible, and visually compelling across all devices.
+By mastering the three laws of readable code, understanding the power of CSS units, applying responsive design techniques, embracing the sacred art of CSS nesting, and following design principles that prioritize user experience, you'll be equipped to create code that is not only functional but also maintainable, scalable, accessible, and visually compelling across all devices.

 Remember: Great code is not just about making it work—it's about making it work beautifully for everyone who will read, maintain, and extend it in the future, on any device they choose to use.
 The combination of technical excellence and thoughtful design creates truly exceptional web experiences.

 ---

-## Chapter 6: The Sacred Trinity of Array Methods
+## Chapter 7: The Sacred Trinity of Array Methods
 *The Divine Art of Data Transformation*

 In the realm of JavaScript, there exists a sacred trinity of array methods that transcend mere iteration—`map`, `filter`, and `reduce`.
 These three divine instruments possess the power to transform complex logic into elegant, declarative expressions.
 They are not mere tools, but the very foundation upon which modern functional programming is built.